Program Schedule and Themes

 Serving communities

-Understanding what contributes to a successful workplace; what impact the workplace has on our lives and well-being Industrial & Organizational Psychology
+Understanding what contributes to a successful workplace; what impact the workplace has on our lives and well-being Industrial/Organizational Psychology

-Psychologists in Hospitals & Health Centres
+Psychologists in Hospitals and Health Centres

 Psychology in the Military